wal-e/wal-e/README.rst

 Simple continuous archiving for Postgres
 ----------------------------------------

-WAL-E is a program designed to perform continuous archiving of PostgreSQL WAL files and manage the use of pg_start_backup and pg_stop_backup.
+WAL-E is a program designed to perform continuous archiving of PostgreSQL WAL files and base backups.

 To correspond on using WAL-E or to collaborate on its development, do not hesitate to send mail to the mailing list at